-Since Disk Utility cannot repair damaged partition map, you can only format the SD card to fix the corrupt partition map.
-However, to avoid data loss, data recovery from SD card should be your first priority.
-So, utilize Remo SD Card Recovery, trusted data recovery tool to recover data lost after partition map damage before fixing the corrupt partition map.
+Since Disk Utility cannot repair a damaged partition map, you can only format the SD card to fix the corrupt partition map.
+However, to avoid data loss, data recovery from SD cards should be your first priority.
+So, utilize Remo SD Card Recovery, a trusted data recovery tool to recover data lost after partition map damage before fixing the corrupt partition map.

 Solution #1 - Recover Data Lost after Partition Map Damage with Remo Recover Tool:

-Remo SD Card Recovery software allows you to recover data that is lost or deleted from your SD card in just three simple steps.
+Remo SD Card Recovery software allows you to recover data lost or deleted from your SD card on Mac in just a few simple steps.
 In fact, it is capable of recovering files from formatted, unreadable, unmountable, and inaccessible SD cards too with utmost ease.
 The tool is compatible with macOS Catalina, Mojave, High Sierra, Sierra, and previous versions.